Polydioxanone Thread Lift (PDO threads)

 Prior to any aesthetics procedure it is highly advised that all clients have a consultation in order to ascertain if this is the best treatment for their problem, address any possible concerns, access the safety of the procedure and discuss the product to be used, the procedure and post treatment advice.

-In the case of Botulinum Toxin it may at times be necessary to issue a prescription.
+In the case of Anti-Wrinkle Treatment, it may at times be necessary to issue a prescription.
 Therefore clients always need a free consultation.

 How long does it take to work and how long does the procedure take?